rafaelsmonte/hackaton-video-processor-worker/docs/ci-cd.md

 1. **Upload to ECR**:
    - A **container image** will be built and uploaded to **Amazon Elastic Container Registry (ECR)**.
    - Two versions of the image will be uploaded:
-     - **Tag `latest`**: This will always point to the most recent stable build.
+     - **Tag `latest`**: Always pointing to the most recent stable build.
-     - **Tag with the commit hash**: This will allow for precise version control and easy rollbacks to any previous version of the application.
+     - **Tag with the commit hash**: Allowing precise version control and easy rollbacks if needed.

 2. **Update Container on EKS**:
    - After the image is successfully uploaded to ECR, the container on **Amazon Elastic Kubernetes Service (EKS)** will be updated to reflect the new image.
-   - This will ensure that the latest version of the code is running in the production environment.
+   - This ensures that the latest version of the code is running in the production environment.

 ## Considerations

-- The `main` branch will always be kept stable and secure, as changes go through rigorous testing and reviews before being integrated.
+- The `main` branch is kept stable and secure, as all changes go through rigorous testing, SonarQube analysis, and manual reviews before being integrated.
-- The CD process ensures that the latest code is continuously deployed to the production environment via ECR and EKS.
+- The **SonarQube** analysis helps prevent security vulnerabilities, maintain high code quality, and ensure that dependencies are safe.
-- Uploading both the `latest` tag and the commit hash tag allows for easy version tracking and quick rollbacks if needed.
+- The **CD process** ensures seamless deployments while maintaining easy rollback options through tagged images.